Battle of Dongxing: The battle

 Strong north winds were blowing at that time.
 Ding Feng and his 3,000 men reached the frontline within two days and seized control of Xu embankment (徐塘).
-It was in winter and there was snowfall.
+It was winter and there was snowfall.
 The Wei officers were off guard and having a drinking session, so, despite the feeble size of his army, Ding Feng rallied his men: "Today is the day we claim titles and rewards!"
 He then ordered his troops to remove their armour and helmets, discard their jis and spears, and arm themselves with only shields and short weapons such as swords.
 The Wei soldiers laughed when they saw this event, and instead refused to ready themselves for combat.
 Ding Feng and his men fought bravely and destroyed the enemy camp at the front.
 Just then, another Wu force led by Lü Ju and others arrived and joined Ding Feng in attacking the enemy camp.
 The Wei forces were shocked by the sudden fierce assault and were thrown into chaos.
 Many Wei soldiers scrambled to cross the pontoon bridges but the bridges collapsed.
 They fell into the water and started trampling on each other while desperately trying to get onto land.
 Huan Jia, a Wei Commandery administrator, was killed in action.
 Han Zong, a Wu general who defected to Wei and led the Wei vanguard in this battle, also lost his life in battle.
 Zhuge Ke decapitated Han Zong's body and sent the head to Sun Quan's temple.

 Aftermath

 When Wang Chang and Guanqiu Jian heard of the Wei defeat at Dongxing, they burnt their camps and withdrew as well.
 Back in the Wei imperial court, many officials argued for the Wei commanders to be either demoted or dismissed for their failure in the invasion.
 However Sima Shi said: "I did not listen to Gongxiu (Zhuge Dan) and that resulted in this situation.
 It's my fault.
 What have the generals done wrong?"
 Sima Shi's younger brother Sima Zhao, who was supervising the campaign, was stripped of his title of nobility.

 On the other hand, Wu forces captured large quantities of equipment and livestock left behind by Wei forces and marched back in triumph.
-Zhuge Ke received the title of Marquis of Yangdu (陽都侯) and the appointment of Governor (牧) of Jing and Yang provinces, as well as 1,000 jin of gold, 200 fine horses and 10,000 rolls each of silk and cloth.
+Zhuge Ke received the title of Marquis of Yangdu (陽都侯) and was appointed Governor (牧) of Jing and Yang provinces, as well as 1,000 jin of gold, 200 fine horses and 10,000 rolls each of silk and cloth.
 Ding Feng was promoted to General Who Eliminates Bandits (滅寇將軍) and enfeoffed as a Marquis of a Chief Village (都亭侯).